auth0/docs/articles/quickstart/backend/aspnet-core-webapi/01-authorization.md

 ### Validate scopes

-To make sure that an Access Token contains the correct scope, use the [Policy-Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies) in ASP.NET Core.
+To make sure that an Access Token contains the correct scope, use the <a href="https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies" target="_blank">Policy-Based Authorization</a> in ASP.NET Core.

 Create a new authorization requirement called `HasScopeRequirement`.
 This requirement checks if the `scope` claim issued by your Auth0 tenant is present.
 If the `scope` claim exists, the requirement checks if the `scope` claim contains the requested scope.